 Our next rabbit baiting program is currently planned for Spring 2018.

 This baiting program will use Rabbit Hemorrhagic Disease (RHD) which is a biological control that only targets rabbits.
 All other animals and humans will not be affected.

 Further details will be available closer to the time.

 Rabbit control program

 Australia has been engaged in feral rabbit control programs since the 1920s.
 The control of feral animal populations in urban areas is most effective when carried out in a coordinated manner.

-Ku-ring-gai Council released The Rabbit Haemorrhagic Disease(RHD) Virus in April 2015 in conjunction with other Councils, National Parks and other Land Managers across the Sydney North Region.
-However, the rabbit population is still persistent in high numbers following this release indicating that the population has a resistance to the current strain of Calici virus.
+In April 2015, Ku-ring-gai Council released the rabbit haemorrhagic disease (RHD), also known as Calicivirus in conjunction with National Parks and other Land Managers across the Sydney North Region.
+Results from this release were less effective due to the high resistance to the current strain of the virus.

-Council is also investigating shooting and carries out Pindone baiting where it is safe and lawful to do so.
+Council is also investigating shooting and the use of Pindone as a means of control where it is safe and lawful to do so.